rickcnagy/QSTools/csv/README.md

 ####[`add_student_ids.py`](./add_student_ids.py)

-Add a Student ID to each student row based on the First and Last columns.
+Add a Student ID to each student row based on the First and Last or Full Name columns.

+If ignore_case is true, this will ignore case when matching student names

 Usage:
-    ./add_student_id {filename.csv} {schoolcode}
+    ./add_student_id {filename.csv} {schoolcode} {ignore_case}

 Requires:
     A CSV with "First" and "Last" columns, with an exact name match to the